Toll Free 855-202-6611

 Here are some e-commerce risks you need to know.

-The global economy lost nearly $1 trillion as a result of cybercrime in 2020, three years later, the cost went up to $8 trillion in 2023.
+Cybercrime cost the global economy nearly $1 trillion in 2020.
 With cyber criminals becoming more and more sophisticated by the day, e-commerce businesses are constantly exposed to cyber security threats.
 Some risks that online businesses face are phishing attacks, website hacking, malware, credit card fraud, ransomware attacks and unprotected web services.

 Most online businesses handle sensitive personal information from customers and process numerous transactions.
 As such, online security breaches can have far-reaching consequences for your business.
 Without proactive cyber security measures in place, your business will be exposed to lawsuits, penalties and fines.